 Are you all in for God?

-Proverbs 2 provides a window of understanding for one reason why you have periods of spiritual apathy.
+Proverbs 2 provides a window of understanding for least one reason why we have periods of spiritual apathy.
 If you ever have a question about why God seems distant at times, here is an explanation.
 Solomon says to find the knowledge of God, you must be passionately committed to your search, you must be all in.

 My son, if you accept my words